tanitta/HoudiniUnityAnimationClip/README.md

 ## Installation

-There are two ways to install this package: by using [hrye](https://github.com/tanitta/hrye) and by installing it directly as a traditional [Houdini Package](https://www.sidefx.com/docs/houdini/ref/plugins.html).
+There are two ways to install this package: by using [Houdini venv Loader](https://github.com/tanitta/hvenvloader) and by installing it directly as a traditional [Houdini Package](https://www.sidefx.com/docs/houdini/ref/plugins.html).

 ### Installation using [Houdini venv Loader](https://github.com/tanitta/hvenvloader) (Experimental recommended)